mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 ## Using the Balsamiq Wireframes Editor

 The Balsamiq Wireframes editor allows you to create wireframes just like our other products.
-Start with the [application overview](https://docs.balsamiq.com/jira/cloud/overview/) (TODO) to learn more about using the editor.
+Start with the [application overview](https://docs.balsamiq.com/jira/cloud/overview/) **(TODO)** to learn more about using the editor.

 * * *

 ## Collaborating with Other Users in Real Time

-Balsamiq Wireframes for JIRA Server supports real-time collaboration between users: just have everyone launch the editor on the same project.
-Everyone’s changes will be shared in real-time with all collaborators.
+Balsamiq Wireframes for JIRA Server supports real-time collaboration between users.
+You only need to have everyone launch the editor on the same project.
+Everyone’s changes are shared in real-time with all your collaborators.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-3.png)

-The other connected users will be shown in the top right of the screen.
+The other users connected will be shown in the top right corner of the editor.
 Hovering over their picture shows their JIRA username.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-4.png)